 CA Rachana Kanoi

-Any person responsible for paying any sum to a resident transferor by way of consideration for transfer of an immovable property (other than agricultural land in rural area) is liable to deduct tax at source u/s 194-IA.
+Any person responsible for paying any sum to a resident transferor by way of consideration for transfer of an immovable property (i.e. building or part of building or any land other than agricultural land) is liable to deduct tax at source u/s 194-IA.
+This provision came in June 2013.

 At the time of payment or credit, whichever is earlier.

-TDS to be deducted @ 1% of the sum paid.
+TDS to be deducted @ 1% of the total sale consideration.
 However, TDS needs to be deducted @ 20%, if the deductee does not furnish PAN.

 No tax is deductible where the consideration paid or payable for the transfer of an immovable property is less than Rs.
 50,00,000/-.